-The power information in this section may be helpful if you plan to travel internationally with the computer.
+The power information in this section might be helpful if you plan to travel internationally with the computer.

 The computer operates on DC power, which can be supplied by an AC or a DC power source.
-The AC power source must be rated at 100-240 V, 50-60 Hz.
+The AC power source must be rated at 100 V-240 V, 50 Hz-60 Hz.
 Although the computer can be powered from a standalone DC power source, it should be powered only with an AC adapter or a DC power source that is supplied and approved by HP for use with this computer.

-The computer can operate on DC power within the following specifications.
+The computer can operate on DC power within one or more of the following specifications.
 Operating voltage and current varies by platform.
 The voltage and current for your computer is located on the regulatory label.